-Recycled water supplied to the Subregion is treated at the Donald C. Tillman Water Reclamation Plant (DCTWRP), Burbank WRP, Los Angeles-Glendale WRP (LAGWRP) and La Cañada WRP, all shown in Figure 8.
+Recycled water supplied to the Subregion is treated at the Donald C. Tillman Water Reclamation Plant (DCTWRP), Burbank WRP, Los Angeles-Glendale WRP (LAGWRP) and La Cañada WRP, all shown in Figure 9.
 DCTWRP and LAGWRP are both owned and operated by the City of Los Angeles.
 The DCTWRP has been producing recycled water since 1985 and annually produces approximately 23,000 acre-feet of recycled water per year.
 The LAGWRP began operation in 1976, and produces approximately 5,000 acre-feet of recycled water per year.
 La Cañada WRP is owned and operated by the Sanitation Districts of Los Angeles County.
 The La Cañada WRP has been in operation since 1962 and provides approximately 100 acre-feet per year of recycled water for golf course lakes and irrigation.
 Lastly, the Burbank WRP, owned and operated by Burbank Water and Power, began operation in 1966 and was upgraded in 2000 to meet current regulations.
-Burbank WRP produces approximately 10,000 acre-feet per year of recycled water.
+Burbank WRP produces approximately 10,000 acre-feet per year of recycled water are provided by Tapia WRF to Las Virgenes MWD service areas in Calabasas.

 In addition, there is potential for additional recycled water flows from these facilities, specifically the potential for increased production of recycled water in the Subregion if funding is available for capital improvements.
-These capital improvements could be at the treatment plants themselves to increase capacity, or by modifications of the upstream sewer collection system to divert more wastewater to the treatment plants.
+These capital improvements could be at the treatment plants themselves to increase capacity, or by modifications of the upstream sewer collection system to divert more wastewater to the treatment plants, as well as extensions to recycled water distribution systems.